stevienovak/SentimentDrivenRLTrader/README.md

 </p>

 There are two models you can obtain from this repository
-- Model 1: our unique pretrained FinBERT Model trained on 18 months ( 01 Jan 2022 to 30 Jun 2023) of Stockwit data.
+- Model 1: our unique pretrained FinBERT Model trained and validated using 01 Jan 2009 to 31 December 2016 Stockwit data.
-- Model 2: our RL model. []
+- Model 2: our RL models trained and tested using 01 January 2017 to 31 December 2019 data.

 To load the FinBERT Model on you local environment via the following code block (please note that we are using google colab here, code block as follows: